tecknojock/verse-theme/README.md

 ```

 **Step three**: Run `grunt dist` to build the Tumblr theme HTML with the external CSS and external JavaScript links

+## Issues
+Please [open an issue on Github](https://github.com/rohanchandra/verse-theme/issues) or send an email to the email address listed on the [Tumblr Themes page for Verse](http://versetheme.tumblr.com/install).